-Dentistry is a stressful occupation, with most dental professionals considering their jobs being significantly more stressful than any other career.
+Dentistry has always been a stressful occupation, with most dental professionals considering their jobs being significantly more stressful than any other career.
+The stress didn't get any less with COVID-19.
 And while a small amount of stress is fairly common in almost every job, it’s when you let things build up for too long that serious problems start to arise for your staff, your patients and yourself.

 To be able to continue providing the same top quality care your patients deserve and expect while maintaining a strong dentistry team and looking after your personal wellbeing, here’s everything you need to know about burnout as a dental professional and how you can prevent it.